 The ICM and HCF algorithms in a multiscale implementation are used for the minimization of the proposed cost function.
-An important point in this process is that due to the initialization step, the label (B, B) is given at pixels with static decision on change detection map.
-This initialization decreases to a significant factor the required computational cost.
-In Fig. 9 the results of the labeling process on the Trevor White sequence for the two approaches of evaluation of the probability density functions presented above are illustrated.
+An important point in this process is that due to the initialization step, the label (B, B) is given, at pixels with Static decision on change detection map.
+This initialization decreases at a significant factor the required computational cost.
+In Figure 9 are given the results of the labeling process on the Trevor White sequence for the two approaches of evaluation of the probability density functions presented above.
 The ML decision test result is given for illustrating the efficacy of these estimated probability distributions.
-The background is in black and the covered and uncovered regions are in gray.
+In black is the background, and in gray the covered and uncovered regions.
 Also results from the multiscale approaches combined with the minimization algorithms are given.
-The projection of this result on the two successive frames provides the location of the moving object at the two corresponding moments (Fig. 10).
+The projection of this result on the two successive frames gives the location of the moving object at the two corresponding moments (Figure 10).